aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-vsto/code-comparison-for-common-features-with-vsto/apply-styles-to-ranges-in-workbooks/_index.md

  style.VerticalAlignment = TextAlignmentType.Center;

- //Setting the horizontal alignment of the text in the "A1" cell

- style.HorizontalAlignment = TextAlignmentType.Center;
+ // Setting the horizontal alignment of the text in the "A1" cell style.HorizontalAlignment = TextAlignmentType.Center;

- //Setting the font color of the text in the "A1" cell

- style.Font.Color = Color.Green;
+ // Setting the font color of the text in the "A1" cell style.Font.Color = Color.Green;

- //Shrinking the text to fit in the cell

- style.ShrinkToFit = true;
+ // Shrinking the text to fit in the cell style.ShrinkToFit = true;

- //Setting the bottom border color of the cell to red

- style.Borders[BorderType.BottomBorder].Color = Color.Red;
+ // Setting the bottom border color of the cell to red style.Borders[BorderType.BottomBorder].Color = Color.Red;

- //Creating StyleFlag
+ // Creating StyleFlag
  StyleFlag styleFlag = new StyleFlag();

  styleFlag.HorizontalAlignment = true;
  styleFlag.VerticalAlignment = true;
  styleFlag.ShrinkToFit = true;
  styleFlag.Borders = true;
  styleFlag.FontColor = true;

- //Accessing a row from the Rows collection

- Column column = mySheet.Cells.Columns[0];
+ // Accessing a column from the Columns collection Column column = mySheet.Cells.Columns[0];

- //Assigning the Style object to the Style property of the row
+ // Assigning the Style object to the Style property of the column column.ApplyStyle(style, styleFlag);

- column.ApplyStyle(style, styleFlag);

  myWorkbook.Save(fileName);

 {{< /highlight >}}

 ## **Download**
 - [GitHub](https://github.com/asposemarketplace/Aspose_for_VSTO/releases/download/Aspose.Cells1.1/ApplyStylesToRanges.Aspose.Cells.zip)
 {{< app/cells/assistant language="csharp" >}}